szczyglis-dev/extended-dump-bundle/README.md

 # Changelog
 **- 1.0.13** - Published first release.
 (2022-04-25)

-**- 1.0.14** - Updated composer.json (2022-04-28)

-**- 1.0.23** - User debug moved to bottom in debugger window, data collapsed at start, added version info, added section items counters and more (2022-04-29)
+**- 1.0.24** - Added support for multiple arguments in xdump(), user debug moved to bottom of the debugger window, added version info, added dumped items counters and some more features (2022-04-29)

 # Credits